 Lack of knowledge

-Like any other changes, if undertook without investing sufficient time in having a thorough understanding of the process as to why the changes are made and how it will impact the project, fruitful results will not be achieved.
+Like any other changes, if undertaken without investing sufficient time in having a thorough understanding of the process as to why the changes are made and how it will impact the project, fruitful results will not be achieved.

-Integration of Skill sets
+Integration of Skillsets

-Though agile methodologies were developed for small organizations to grow and adapt but for larger organization where there 500 and more developers.
+Though agile methodologies were developed for small organizations to grow and adapt but for a larger organization where there 500 and more developers.
 The real challenge is how to build the interrelationship among the smaller teams while still maintaining the cohesive approach in the flexible agile environment.

 The Very Collaborative DevOps

-DevOps is practice that inculcates better communication between development and operations as major portion of operations becomes automated and programmable.
+DevOps is a practice that inculcates better communication between development and operations as major portion of operations becomes automated and programmable.
 In the organization level, DevOps is a part of the IT team that creates and maintains the infrastructure managing the shared IT services.

-There are several benefits that are there by adopting DevOps for custom software development.
+There are several benefits that are thereby adopting DevOps for custom software development.